far-rahman/Animal-Trade-Analysis-WITS/README.md

 # Animal-Trade-Analysis-WITS
+_A data visualization and trend analysis of India's animal product exports using WITS dataset (1991–2023)_

 Trade flow analysis of India’s animal product exports (HS 01–05) using WITS data from 1991–2023.

 # Animal Trade Analysis (HS 01–05) – India (1991–2023)